Animechain-ai/animechain-docs/docs/ecosystem/token-economy.md

 ### Token Circulation

-The circulation and inflation management mechanisms are crucial for the ecosystem's long-term sustainability.
+The circulation management mechanisms are crucial for the ecosystem's long-term sustainability.
 Token circulation volume is adjusted based on ecosystem growth and demand, stabilizing token value and maintaining a healthy economic environment.

 ### Animechain.ai Token Economy